Next time you’re due for a 3 hour getaway in Thailand, why not explore this whimsical city of Khao Yai just 3 hours north of Bangkok?

 Getting Around in Khao Yai

-If you’re looking to create your own itinerary, we’ve pulled together an extensive list of 25 fun highlights you can find in this picturesque city.
+If you’re looking to create your own itinerary for Khao Yai, we’ve pulled together an extensive list of 25 fun highlights you can find in this picturesque city.
 Our pro-tip to planning would be to pick about 4-5 places of interest for each day (including food stops) and plotting them on the map to decide which days to do what.

 If you’d prefer something more put together, check out our 4D3N Khao Yai Itinerary.
 We covered about half of this list but feel free to use it as a base and swap out items to fit interesting experiences from this list instead.